Derek-Milbert/CLI-Tools/README.md

 iniDiff is a php script created to compare two .ini/config files.

-the File format given to iniDiff has to similar to:
+the File format given to iniDiff has to be similar to:
 ```
 [section]
 option = value
 ```

+iniDiff will remove any comments in the file that start with either ; or #

 Output will look as follows:
 ```